PrismLauncher/prismlauncher.org/src/wiki/getting-started/install-of-alternatives.md

 <div class="notification type-warn">
 <strong>On older Minecraft versions with Forge, you'll need to use unofficial ports of OptiFine alternatives, which might have some compatibility/stability issues.</strong>

-While on some modpacks/with some mods they&#39;re going to work good, with others they might be <em>very</em> unstable so be well aware of what you&#39;re doing.
-If you have issues, use OptiFine.
+While on most modpacks/with most mods they&#39;re going to work well, other times they may not.

 You can use <a href="https://modrinth.com/mod/connector">Sinytra Connector</a> to run many Fabric mods on Forge.